Treatment for ductal carcinoma in situ (DCIS), a non-invasive breast cancer, involves surgery and possibly radiation

 Because of the differences between tumors and between people, your treatment plan may differ from another person’s, even though you both have breast cancer.
 Each treatment option has risks and benefits to consider along with your own values and lifestyle.

 Treatment for breast cancer can be thought of in two areas: local therapy and systemic therapy.

 Local therapy removes the cancer from a limited (local) area, such as the breast, chest wall and lymph nodes in the underarm area (axillary nodes).
 It also helps to ensure the cancer does not come back (recur) to that area.
 It usually involves surgery, with or without radiation therapy to the breast area.

 Systemic therapy aims to get rid of cancer cells that may have spread from the breast to other parts of the body.
-This usually means drug therapy, which travels throughout the body to get rid of cancer cells that may have spread from the breast to other parts of the body.
+This usually means drug therapy, which travels throughout the body to get rid of cancer cells that may have spread.

 Learn about factors that affect treatment options.

 Learn about financial issues related to treatment.

 No matter your age, your treatment plan depends on many factors, such as the stage of the breast cancer and the characteristics of the tumor.
 Your overall health and other health conditions you may have also play a role in your treatment plan.
 For example, if you have heart disease, some medications can do more harm than good.
 All of these things help tailor your treatment plan.

 Younger women with breast cancer have special concerns about early menopause and loss of fertility due to treatment.
 Learn about these issues for young women with breast cancer.

 Talk with your health care providers about which treatment guidelines they use as the basis of their practice.
 Since there is often a time lag between the latest research and updates of guidelines, most medical oncologists prefer to base their treatment on the latest research that ultimately drives these guidelines.